H2tech/H2Fleet/README.md

 After which we can discuss your requirements.

-Money Back Gaurantee : Each Hydrogen fuel cell comes with a 30 day money back gaurantee -
+#   Money Back Gaurantee : Each Hydrogen fuel cell comes with a 30 day money back gaurantee -

 NOTE : When used in conjunction with the proof of concept this allows a full 60 days to access the H2 Fuel cell

-Warranty
+#   Warranty

-> Each H2 fuel cell come swith a full 1 year warrenty

-36-month Warranty with an option to extend*
+> Each H2 fuel cell come swith a 36-month Warranty with an option to extend*

+It is an approved product with CE Certification and product liability insurance underwritten by Lloyds of London.

+Have warranty details - PDF

-Installation
+#  Installation

 > CE marked product with full insurance